Martin Scorsese's unrealized projects: The Godfather Part II

 Francis Ford Coppola first met with Scorsese about directing The Godfather sequel, impressed with his talent and not wanting to do it himself at the time.
 Despite campaigning to have Scorsese hired, the executives at Paramount Pictures refused to have someone other than Coppola.
 Scorsese later admitted that he would not have been the right choice to direct the film anyways: "I would've made something interesting, but [Coppola's] maturity was already there.
 I still had this kind of edgy thing, the wild kid running around."

 The Yakuza

 Scorsese had read the script for, and sought to direct The Yakuza, though he was not the person that screenwriter Paul Schrader had wanted.
 Instead, Sydney Pollack was chosen.

 Notes from Underground

 Scorsese was considering adapting several Fyodor Dostoevsky novels, in particularly Notes from Underground before he was offered Taxi Driver by Paul Schrader.
 Since the story and themes in Taxi Driver were heavily influenced by Notes from Underground, he didn't feel the need to repeat himself by making a similar film.

 Bury My Heart at Wounded Knee

-After the release of Taxi Driver, Scorsese was approached by actor Marlon Brando with the proposition of directing a film dramatization of the novel Bury My Heart at Wounded Knee, about the infamous Lakota Indian massacre.
+After the release of Taxi Driver, Scorsese was approached by actor Marlon Brando with the proposition of directing a film dramatization of the non-fiction book Bury My Heart at Wounded Knee, about the infamous Lakota Indian massacre.
 The adaptation never materialized.